Stormy Daniels files suit against Ohio police officers who arrested her at strip club

 STORMY DANIELS ANNOUNCES PLAYBOY PHOTO SHOOT: 'THIS IS SUCH A DREAM COME TRUE FOR ME'

+The 39-year-old alleged she had a one-night affair with Trump in 2006.
+She sued him last year seeking to break a non-disclosure agreement she signed days before the 2016 election about the alleged affair as part of a $130,000 hush money settlement.
+Trump has denied the affair took place.

-The 39-year-old was arrested on July 11 on suspicion of inappropriately touching an undercover female officer.
+Daniels was arrested on July 11 on suspicion of inappropriately touching an undercover female officer.
 Two other club employees were also arrested.

 Chief Kim Jacobs said in a statement hours later that during Daniels' arrest, "one element of the law was missed in error and charges were subsequently dismissed."